CHOCOLATE AND CHAMPAGNE

-Bo Derek and Eric Roberts are attached to this comedy with a dark center, and we're looking at Gael García Bernal for the younger man.
+Bo Derek and Eric Roberts are attached to this older-woman-younger-man comedy, and we're looking at Gael García Bernal for the younger man.
 The stage version was produced at the creative place theater in NYC.

-A Beverly Hills woman wakes up "older" and finds her life with a younger man undignified.
+A Beverly Hills woman wakes up "older" and finds her life with her lover undignified.

 Attached: Bo Derek